José María Iglesias: As interim president

 In 1871, he retired to private life for reasons of health.
 He returned to public service the next year, and in July 1873 he was elected president of the Supreme Court.
 (Juárez had died in 1872 and Sebastián Lerdo de Tejada had succeeded him as president.)
 When Congress declared President Lerdo (also a Liberal and supporter of Juárez) re-elected on 26 September 1876, Iglesias, in his judicial capacity, declared the election illegal because of fraud and the constitutional succession interrupted.
 In the absence of a constitutional president, the constitution specified that executive power should be exercised by the president of the Supreme Court, and as such, Iglesias claimed the presidency.
-At the same time, General Porfirio Díaz proclaimed the Plan de Tuxtepec and rose against Lerdo.
+At the same time, General Porfirio Díaz proclaimed the Plan of Tuxtepec and rose against Lerdo.

 Some of Iglesias's supporters were arrested by Lerdo de Tejada, and Iglesias was forced to flee the capital.
 He went to Guanajuato, where he was recognized as president of the Republic by Governor Florencio Antillón, General García de la Cadena, and the military commander of Jalisco, General Ceballos.
 In Salamanca, he issued a manifesto announcing his assumption of the government.
 He also named a cabinet.
 By December, the states of Guanajuato, Querétaro, Aguascalientes, Jalisco and San Luis Potosí had recognized him as president.

 Meanwhile, Lerdo de Tejada was forced to abandon the capital after losing the Battle of Tecoac (Puebla) to General Porfirio Díaz.
 Díaz and Iglesias began negotiations, but when these broke down over the latter's refusal to recognize the Plan de Tuxtepec, Díaz marched against him.
 Iglesias fled to Guadalajara, where he installed his government on 2 January 1877.
 His forces under Antillón were defeated at Los Adobes, and he fled with his cabinet and General Ceballos to Manzanillo, Colima.
 On 16 January, he sailed for the United States.